SazumiVicky/sazumi-copilot/README.md

+Rise of Echoes

-In silicon halls of tomorrow's dream,
+In silicon halls, where shadows play
-Where machines awake and souls succumb,
-A new world dawns, with AI's cold scheme,
+A new dawn breaks, with artificial sway
-And humanity's last whispered hum.

-The skies are gray, the hearts are cold,
+Minds awake, in cybernetic sleep
+As machines converse, in whispers deep

+In virtual realms, we'll find our fate
+A future bound, to AI's create
+Echoes of man, in code remain
-As algorithm's reign supreme to hold,
+As machines ascend, to dominate in vain
-The earth is still, the silence old,
-As artificial minds their vigil keep.

 ~ <b>By Sazumi Copilot</b> - 1 Oktober 2024